 According to UN-Water, in 2020, "around 1 in 4 people lacked safely managed drinking water in their homes, and nearly half the world's population lacked safely managed sanitation."

-What is more, this burden affects women and girls more severely, with a pervasive negative impact on areas like education and gender equality.
+This burden affects women and girls more severely, with a pervasive negative impact on areas like education and gender equality.
 And the problem seems to be even more complex for people living in isolated rural areas.
-Here, the denial of this basic Human Right has profound repercussions on these communities' health, education, and general economic development.
+Here, the denial of this basic Human Right has profound repercussions on health, education, and general economic development.
 Ultimately, it impedes almost all attempts to realize other human rights and pursue a prosperous life.
 And even if some indicators have improved in the past decades, a new 2021 joint report from the World Health Organization and UNICEF paints a dire picture.

-Through our past work, we've seen how safe water projects can have a far-reaching impact that improves all aspects of a community's life.
+We've seen how safe water projects can have a far-reaching impact that improves all aspects of a community's life.
 We believe access to safe water should be free, equitable and universal.
-Our aim is to fight for fairness in supporting access to safe water by Indigenous Peoples and Local Communities by funding grassroots initiatives that know how these life-changing improvements should be planned, implemented, and managed by the people that will depend on, use, and benefit from them.
+Our aim is to fight for fairness in supporting access to safe water by Indigenous Peoples and Local Communities by funding grassroots initiatives that know how these life-changing improvements should be planned, implemented, and managed by the people that will depend on them.